MOVES- Deutsche Bank, Berenberg, BlueBay Asset Management

 DEUTSCHE BANK

-The bank's top China dealmaker Henry Cai is set to leave at the end of the year, IFR reported, citing a source with knowledge of the move.
+The bank's top China dealmaker Henry Cai is set to leave at the end of the year, IFR reported on Thursday, citing a source with knowledge of the move.
 Cai joined Deutsche in 2010 to run investment banking in China, and is currently executive chairman of corporate finance for the Asia-Pacific region.

 BERENBERG